Yom Kippur: Jewish unity

 Yom Kippur is considered a day of Jewish unity.
 In Kol Nidre, in which vows are released, vows of excommunication against sinning Jews were similarly lifted and these "transgressors" were allowed to pray alongside other Jews.
 According to the Talmud, "Any fast in which Jewish sinners do not also participate is not a valid fast".

-Similarly, the Mishnah describes Yom Kippur as a day on which men and women would once meet each other in the vineyards in order to arrange marriages.
+Similarly, the Mishnah describes Yom Kippur as a day on which men and women met each other in the vineyards to arrange marriages.
 While this story is surprising given the generally somber nature of the day, it is based on the Biblical episode where the oath against marrying Benjaminites was circumvented by allowing them to take women from the vineyards as wives, and thus indicates the day's theme of abandoning grudges in order for the Jewish people to be reunited.